JukaleManmath/JukaleManmath/README.md

 ## 💡 About Me

 - 🛠️ Backend specialist with a love for building **robust, scalable APIs** and distributed systems.
-- ☁️ Cloud native: Deploying, automating, and scaling with **AWS, GCP, Docker, Kubernetes**.
+- ☁️ Cloud native: Deploying, automating, and scaling with **AWS, Docker, Kubernetes**.
 - 💬 Always exploring new tech, collaborating, and solving challenging problems.

 ---